by Danni Levy

 “People are afraid of change because they don’t understand it,” he says.
 “Regardless of whether you want electric or not, it’s coming.
-During the first lockdown I used to cycle around London.
-There were no cars or planes and the air quality completely changed.
+During the first lockdown, I used to cycle around London.
+There were no cars or planes, and the air quality completely changed.
 Everything changed.
-I remember thinking, ‘if it was mostly electric in cities, that wouldn’t be such a bad thing’.
-I haven’t bought a high-performance car for years because there are so many cameras and it’s impossible to give it a good blast.
+I remember thinking, ‘if it were mostly electric in cities, that wouldn’t be such a bad thing’.
+I haven’t bought a high-performance car for years because there are so many cameras and giving it a good blast is impossible.

 Despite having one leg shorter than the other, Charley has no plans to stop riding anytime soon.

-“Four years ago I had a huge crash and could’ve lost leg,” he says.
-“I can’t run anymore and I find it harder to climb mountains.
+“Four years ago I had a huge crash and could’ve lost my leg,” he says.
+“I can’t run anymore, and I find it harder to climb mountains.
 It has changed things.
-After the accident, I was lying in the hospital thinking, ‘this is shit’ and feeling really sorry for myself.
-I was sharing a room with another patient and I looked over and he was worse off than me.
+After the accident, I was lying in the hospital thinking, ‘this is shit,’ and feeling sorry for myself.
+I was sharing a room with another patient, and I looked over, and he was worse off than me.
 I remember thinking, ‘actually, I think I got away with it’.
 The surgeon said to me, ‘you’ve broken some bones.
-I’m just a carpenter I’ve put them back together but the rest is up to you’.
-Nothing could’ve changed what happened so I knew I may as well just crack on.
+I’m just a carpenter I’ve put them back together, but the rest is up to you.
+Nothing changed what happened, so I knew I might as well crack on.

 “My left leg is still an inch shorter than my right.
-I can see my shoulders are wonky when I look in the mirror every morning.
+I can see my shoulders are wonky in the mirror every morning.
 Everything is thrown out.
-My right ankle is always painful but there’s not much I can do about it.
-It’s always the last thing I think about before I go to bed and the same goes for when I wake up stiff and in pain- it’s always there.
+My right ankle is always painful, but there’s not much I can do about it.
+It’s always the last thing I think about before I go to bed, and the same goes for when I wake up stiff and in pain- it’s always there.

-“These things happen and you have to accept them.
+“These things happen, and you have to accept them.
 I’ve always ridden motorbikes.
-When you ride off-road you’re always going to expect injuries.
-Ask anyone who rides horses and they’ll tell you the same thing.
-They must all be as stupid as I am because they keep getting back on them!
+When you ride off-road, you’re always going to expect injuries.
+Ask anyone who rides horses, and they’ll tell you the same thing.
+They must all be as stupid as I am because they keep getting back at them!

 “I’m thinking about doing another ‘By Any Means’ quite soon.
-When you get towards the end of these big trips, a big part of you wants to get home and see friends and family, but another part of you doesn’t really want to give it up.
-In order to make it easier to stop and go home, you start talking about the next trip.
-Ewan and I always talked about doing ‘Long Way Down Under’ or ‘Long Way Scandinavia’.
-Having something to look forward to makes it easier to stop, because you know there’s another adventure in the pipeline.
+When you reach the end of these big trips, a big part of you wants to get home and see friends and family, but another part doesn’t want to give it up.
+You start talking about the next trip to make stopping and going home easier.
+Ewan and I always discussed doing ‘Long Way Down Under’ or ‘Long Way Scandinavia’.
+Having something to look forward to makes stopping easier because you know there’s another adventure in the pipeline.

 “For the next ‘By Any Means’, I’d like to keep it slightly closer to home.
-I think more electric and of course I’ll travel by anything.
-It’ll be interesting to see how things have changed, because it was a few years ago we did the last show.
-If my kids expressed an interest I’d love for them to come too.
+I think more electricity, and I’ll travel by anything.
+It’ll be interesting to see how things have changed because it was a few years ago we did the last show.
+If my kids were interested, I’d love for them to come too.

 and then make something out of it that’s great.

-“Maybe we can convince NASA to build us bikes for a space excursion and send Ewan and I to the moon so we can be the first two adventure riders to ride around the moon.
+“Maybe we can convince NASA to build us bikes for a space excursion and send Ewan and me to the moon to be the first two adventure riders to ride around the moon.
 ‘Long Way to The Moon’.
-Maybe I should approach Elon Musk, he’s always up for a challenge.
+Maybe I should approach Elon Musk.
+He’s always up for a challenge.
 We’ll have an electric rocket and then an electric motorbike to go around the moon- all paid for by Bitcoin!”